algorich/gm-app/README.md

 # GoodbyeMoney

 The money that go away is the responsible for let our pockets empty.
-The amount of money that you earn is the same every month, but we spent it in several different ways.
+The amount of money that we earn is the same every month, but we spent it in several different ways.
 So we have to find the leak and fix it, taking the control of where the spent money is going.